-We utilize multidisplinary approaches of micriobiology, biochemistry, cell biology and structural biology to study molecular mechanisms of bacterial-host interactions.
-Our major studies are focusing on the following three sections:
+We utilize multidisplinary approaches to study molecular mechanisms of bacterial-host interactions.
+Our major studies are focusing on the following sections:

 Gram-negative bacterial pathogens such as Shigella flexneri, Enteropathogenic E.coli, and Legionella pneumophila inject many virulent proteins (also termed as effector proteins) into host cells through specialized secretion systems.
 The injected effectors target the host key signal molecules to modulate host cellular processes for bacterial infection and multiplication, which plays a central role in bacterial pathogenesis.
 We are focusing on identification of the novel biochemical activities and functions of these effector proteins.